Updated: Sep 12

 Slice daikon-in half down the center long way.
 Then slice into thin half-moon slivers.

-Using a Y-paring knife, peel one-half a red pepper.
+Using a Y-paring knife, peel one-half of a red pepper.

 Mix well 1 Tbsp.
 Ume with the daikon slices.
 Mix 1/2 tsp.
 Ume with pepper skin.
 Add the pepper skins to the daikon, mix well, so the colorful juice begins to come out, saturating and covering the daikon.